Ricky-Covell/Leah-Bertrand-Site/README.md

 * For the convenience of the reviewer, a function has been added within app.py that logs the visitor in as an admin so that the editing page may be viewed.

+* The fluid simulator appears to not work well on some browsers.
+I am still working to understand cross browser compatibility.
+I recommend viewing the site on Google Chrome.

 ## Imgs
 ##### Individual Work
 ![](static/readmeImgs/readme1.png "Site")